Code & Permits

 Translated for EV charging:

-• NEMA 14-50 outlet in a garage or outdoors: GFCI protection required.
+• NEMA 14-50 outlet in a garage or outdoors: GFCI protection required at the breaker.

 • Commercial EVSE: GFCI is required for receptacles but not for hardwired units.